dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 These events may enrich user-space signals for observability, or represent security actions—such as a firewall rule being hit or a binary execution being blocked—that must be logged, processed, and presented in user space.

-Regardless of the use case, this transfer relies on a common mechanism, a buffer that moves event data from kernel space to user space.
+Regardless of the use case, this transfer relies on a common mechanism, a buffer that moves event data from kernel space to user space application.

 There are two primary mechanisms for this:
 - **Perf buffer** (introduced in v4.3), allows kernel programs to push kernel events into a per-CPU buffer that user space can poll and read.